aws-actions/aws-codebuild-run-build/README.md

 We recommend using [aws-actions/configure-aws-credentials] to configure your credentials for a job.

+**NOTE:
+GitHub Secrets are not passed to the runner when a workflow is triggered from a forked repository.
+This means that you cannot use this action directly in a workflow that is triggered by pull requests from a fork.
+See the [GitHub Secrets docs][github secrets access] for more information.**

 The credentials that you provide need to have the following permissions:

 - `codebuild:StartBuild`